Kristina01111000/Drws_site/README.md

 - Get the constant contact stuf fset up
 - Fourissimo club email + page editing
 - check on bens account confirmation
+- make sure he understands why we need a google doc

 for constant contact call:
 site premise is giving users skills and information so they can liv a healthier life